 However, they do have a unique process.

-Evamor Water comes from an artesian aquifer located one-half mile underground in Louisiana.
+Evamor Water comes from an artesian aquifer located a half-mile underground in Louisiana.

-According to Evamor, they use a “sealed system” to collect the water as its flowing upward.
+According to Evamor, they use a “sealed system” to collect the water as its flows upward.

 - Filter it 6 times to remove sediment